-In most instances, you'll be reaching out to the landlord about maintenance, but it's smart to double check to determine how your landlord prefers to be contacted.
+In most instances, you'll be reaching out to the landlord about maintenance, but it's smart to ask how your landlord prefers to be contacted.

 It's likely your landlord will want maintenance requests submitted in an online portal.
-This keeps the landlord organized, but also benefits you because you have an important paper trail of your request.
-If your landlord doesn't utilize an online maintenance system, confirm that email is an appropriate way to make contact since a paper trail is still important.
+This keeps the landlord organized.
+It also benefits you, though, because you have an important paper trail of your request.
+If your landlord doesn't utilize an online maintenance system, confirm that email is an appropriate way to make contact since a paper trail still matters.

 What do I do if there's an emergency maintenance problem?